jlparkI/xGPR/docs/tuning_tutorial.rst

        | supplied validation set.
      - | Scales well to large numbers of random
        | features and large datasets.
-     - | Much more prone to overfitting than
+     - | More prone to overfitting than
        | marginal likelihood
        | methods.
-       |
-       | While more scalable than "crude",
-       | it's fairly slow.
        |
        | Works much better if a good starting
        | point is supplied.